janiveer/PACBook/README.md

 processing](https://en.wikipedia.org/wiki/Conditional_%28computer_programming%29).

 PACBook was originally written for pre-processing [DocBook XML](http://docbook.org/) files.
 Parts of it are specific to DocBook 5.0 or later.
-Most of it is intended for general use with any XML documentation schema, even SVG images.
+However, most of it is intended for general use with any XML documentation schema, even SVG images.

 ## Documentation